-- make grants in such amounts as it deems appropriate to the Foundation to help defray costs relating to the activities of the Appraisal Standards Board (ASB) and Appraiser Qualifications Board (AQB) - make grants to State appraiser certifying and licensing agencies in accordance with policies developed by the ASC to support the efforts of such agencies to comply with Title XI, including - o the complaint process, complaint investigations, and appraiser enforcement activities of such agencies - o the submission of data on State licensed and certified appraisers and AMCs to the Appraiser Registry and the AMC Registry, including information affirming that appraisers or AMCs meet required qualification criteria, and information on formal and informal disciplinary actions o reporting to all State appraiser certifying and licensing agencies when a license or certification is surrendered, revoked or suspended
+- make grants to State appraiser certifying and licensing agencies in accordance with policies developed by the ASC to support the efforts of such agencies to comply with Title XI, including- - the complaint process, complaint investigations, and appraiser enforcement activities of such agencies - the submission of data on State licensed and certified appraisers and AMCs to the Appraiser Registry and the AMC Registry, including information affirming that appraisers or AMCs meet required qualification criteria, and information on formal and informal disciplinary actions - reporting to all State appraiser certifying and licensing agencies when a license or certification is surrendered, revoked or suspended

-An unofficial ASC staff version of Title XI as amended by the Dodd-Frank Act is in Appendix H.
+An unofficial ASC staff version of Title XI is in Appendix H.

 The ASC has seven members, each designated respectively by the head of their agency, including the Board of Governors of the Federal Reserve System (Federal Reserve), Consumer Financial Protection Bureau (Bureau), Federal Deposit Insurance Corporation (FDIC), National Credit Union Administration (NCUA), Office of the Comptroller of the Currency (OCC), Federal Housing Finance Agency (FHFA), and U.S. Department of Housing and Urban Development (HUD).
+Title XI also requires the FFIEC to appoint a Chairperson from the member representatives to serve a two-year term.